 With COVID-19, What Should Marketers Do Now?

 When the COVID-19 pandemic was first declared three months ago, some experts predicted there would be business winners and losers.
-By this they meant some businesses, and some industries, would suffer significantly while others would maintain or even grow.
+By this they meant some businesses, and some industries, would suffer significantly due to COVID while others would maintain or even grow.
 One of the anticipated winners: the professional cleaning industry.

-The reason for this is apparent.
+The reason COVID has had this impact is apparent.
 Schools, offices, and public facilities, as well as consumers, would be scrambling to find products, cleaning solutions, tools, and equipment to keep their facilities healthy, and we must add, open.
 Sure enough, many jansan manufacturers have found their products, especially those that can be used to disinfect facilities, are in very high demand.

 How long that will last, however, is now uncertain.